zio/zio-http/docs/dsl/headers.md

 title: Headers
 ---

-**ZIO HTTP** provides support for all HTTP headers (as defined in [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616) ) along with custom headers.
+**ZIO HTTP** provides support for all HTTP headers (as defined in [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616)) along with custom headers.

 ## Server-side

-### Attaching Headers to `Response`
+### Attaching Headers to Response

-On the server-side, `ZIO-HTTP` is adding a collection of pre-defined headers to the response, according to the HTTP specification, additionally, users may add other headers, including custom headers.
+On the server-side, ZIO HTTP is adding a collection of pre-defined headers to the response, according to the HTTP specification, additionally, users may add other headers, including custom headers.

 There are multiple ways to attach headers to a response:

-Using `addHeaders` helper on response:
+#### Using `addHeaders` Helper on Response
--

 ```scala mdoc
 import zio._